donaldboulton/publiuslogic/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: "Enhancement / Feature Request"
-about: "What would make this theme better?"
+about: "What would make publiuslogic better?"
 ---

 <!--